reihtw/stocktracker/README.md

 Invesment management system.

 ## How it works?
-In it you can register your brokers, papers and your trades.
+In it you can register your brokers, stocks and your trades.
 With real-time updating of the stock price, registration of the entire stock history, automatic calculation of trading fees and automatic calculation of profit / loss.

 ## Soon
 - Graphs of stock's history